nfrechette/acl/docs/cmu_performance.md

 # ACL

 Statistics for ACL are being generated with the `acl_compressor` tool found [here](../tools/acl_compressor).
-It supports various compression method but only the overall best variant will be tracked here: variable bit rate with range reduction enabled.
+It supports various compression methods but only the overall best variant will be tracked here: variable bit rate with range reduction enabled.
 Every clip uses an error threshold of **0.01cm (0.1mm)**.

 *  Compressed size: **67.02 MB**
 *  Compression ratio: **21.33 : 1**